How much homeowners insurance do I need for mortgage?

 Your lender will give you enough time to purchase a homeowners insurance policy before closing on your home so you can shop around.

 You won’t be able to close if you don’t have proof of homeowners insurance.
 Your lender or mortgage broker will let you know what the exact deadline is for providing that proof, but the sooner you start shopping for a policy, the better.
-Starting right away gives you time to find a policy that meets the homeowners insurance requirements for the mortgage and suits your budget.
+Starting right away gives you time to find a policy that meets the homeowners insurance requirements for the mortgage and suits your budget from a reputable insurance company.

 Is homeowners insurance required on all mortgage loans?